Mint Mobile vs. Ting Mobile: Which should you subscribe to?

 Samuel Contreras / Android Central (Image credit: Source: Samuel Contreras / Android Central)

-Both Mint Mobile and Ting Mobile are great MVNO carriers.
+Mint Mobile and Ting Mobile are two of the best MVNO carriers available out there.
 Ting has one of the lowest barriers to entry, starting low with plenty of room to grow.
-Ting has a few solid plans for those that need a lot of data as well.
-Still, with prices starting as low as $15 per month and some of the best rates for data of any carrier, Mint Mobile is the better fit for the majority.
-Not only that, if you can pay for an entire year of service, you can get a great deal.
+It has a few solid plans for those who need a lot of data too.
+Still, with prices starting as low as $15 per month and some of the best data rates for any carrier, Mint Mobile is a better fit for the majority.
+Not just that, if you (can) pay for a full year of service, you can get a great deal.

 Samuel Contreras